vari-sh/RedTeamGrimoire/HollowReaper/README.md

 HollowReaper is a mystical tool crafted to manipulate processes through Process Hollowing, allowing seamless injection of custom shellcode into a legitimate process.
 This arcane art lets you erase a process’s soul and replace it with your own will.

 ## 📜 The Components
 💀 HollowReaper.c - The core of this dark ritual, this program performs process hollowing, carving out a legitimate process and injecting your custom payload.
+Moreover, it uses BYOVD arcane technique to disable PPL protection from LSASS process.

 💎 LSASS_CDumper.c - A sacrificial script, an example C code that extracts LSASS memory.
 This must be compiled, and its shellcode must be extracted using Donut.